litecart/litecart/DEVELOPER.md

 git fetch upstream
 ```

-3. Create a new local branch for your new feature or modification, based on the HEAD of the official branch.
+3. Create a new local branch for your new feature or modification, based on the state of the `dev` branch of the official repository (upstream).

 ```bash
 git checkout -b mynewfeature upstream/dev